railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_workflow.rst

    single: workflow
    single: process

-Configuring workflows and processes
+Configuring Workflows and Processes
 ===================================

 Workflows represent the company's different document flows.
-They are completely configurable and define the path that any individual Open ERP object (such as an order) must follow depending on the conditions (for example an order over a certain value must be approved by a sales director, otherwise by any sales person, before the delivery can be triggered).
+They are completely configurable and define the path that any individual OpenERP object (such as an order) must follow, depending on the conditions (for example, an order above a certain value must be approved by a sales director, otherwise by any sales person, before the delivery can be triggered).

 The figure :ref:`fig-sflow` shows the standard workflow for an order.
 You can show it from the GTK client starting with :menuselection:`Sales --> Sales --> Sales Orders`.
-Select an order, then go to the top menu :menuselection:`Plugins --> Execute a plugin --> Print Workflow` to show the menu below.
+Select an order, then go to the top menu :menuselection:`Plugins --> Execute a plugin --> Print Workflow` to show the workflow below.

-In the web client you can reach a workflow from the associated cross-company process (the process itself is reached by going to the sales document and then clicking the :guilabel:`Corporate Intelligence` button above it).
+In the web client, you can reach a workflow from the associated cross-company process (the process itself is reached by going to the sales document and then clicking the :guilabel:`Corporate Intelligence` button above it).
 The chapter :ref:`ch-process` provides all of the information